** For mixing engineers just looking for the requirements, you can skip the first sections and find what you need below **

 2: Pre/Master Bus Chain: Turn OFF your limiters and any heavy compression.

 There are some things I’m sure are on there that you feel must be on there, whether it be for a practical or a stylised decision.
 There are also some things that just have to go and should be left to the people you’re asking to do those jobs, like… well… the mastering engineer.
 Compression and limiting are a big one.
 Where the limiter on a pre-master is a must go, light compression can be welcome (in my opinion no more than 1-2db gain reduction on a mix) as long as it is done correctly and with knowledge behind it.
 Over compression can destroy a song and if it’s already heavily compressed before it gets to the mastering engineers lovely hardware, then there can be little to no give and you’ll be selling yourself short.
-Eqing is more flexible, though a tip I could give to anyone looking for tips is put yourself a Hi-Pass Filter (HPF) at the start of the chain at around 40-50hz/@12db This cut’s away sounds that unless you know why you want them there, you don’t want them there.
+Eqing is more flexible, though a tip I could give to anyone looking for tips is put yourself a Hi-Pass Filter (HPF) at the start of the chain between 30-50hz/@12db (use your ears!).
+This cut’s away sounds that unless you know why you want them there, you don’t want them there.

 RANDOM MIXING TIP: I’d suggest putting a HPF much like this on the start of every track in the mix too, simply put… If you want it in the subs cut at 40-50Hz, if you want it out of the subs cut 90Hz+, use your ears to pick where the sound is audibly effected and stop just before it is).